tcsenpai/spacellama/README.md

 SpaceLLama processes web page content locally through your configured OLLAMA endpoint.
 No data is sent to external servers beyond what you configure.
 Always ensure you're using a trusted OLLAMA setup, especially if using a remote endpoint.

+## FAQ

+- If you get a 403 error, you probably need to set the environment variable `OLLAMA_ORIGINS` to "\*" on your ollama server.
+On Windows, you will have to set the environment variable in the `SYSTEM` environment, not just the `USER` environment.

 ## Contributing

 Contributions to SpaceLLama are welcome!
 Please feel free to submit issues, feature requests, or pull requests to help improve the extension.